Ellesmere

 To prevent the sport from dying the Christchurch Speedway Association was formed, with the view of giving

 competitors the ultimate control over speedways destiny in the city.
+To keep

 the sport going, the Ellesmere Motor Club started up a Speedway at Osbourne